STRHunter/TRIM/Readme.txt

 i) What is does?

-   The code is used to remove all the non-acgt charaters including annotationas and delimeters from a genome sequence.
+   The code is used to remove all the non-acgt charaters including annotations and delimeters from a genome sequence.

 ii) System commands to do the task